 Stay Informed and Update Security Measures

-As the digital landscape is always changing, so are the tactics used by identity thieves.
+The tactics used by identity thieves are constantly changing.
 Keep yourself informed about the latest news on online threats and scams, and update your security measures accordingly.
+You can also tell your children about the dangers of new threats using age-appropriate explanations to make sure they’re informed as well.

 Monitor Credit Reports